Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Find out your call to action and include them in every post you publish.

-Here are a few interesting questions around dwell time that can help you better understand it along with its impact on your websites in 2019 and beyond.
+Here are a few interesting questions that can help you better understand it along with its impact on your websites in 2019 and beyond.

 1. What is dwell time?

-So it means, the longer the dwell time the better it is as your website’s dwell time indicates that the user is satisfied with your content on a page before returning to the SERPs.
+So it means, the longer the dwell time the better it is as it indicates that the user is satisfied with your content on a page before returning to the SERPs.

 2. What are the factors that affect dwell time?

-Here are some of the factors that could affect your website’s dwell time.
+Here are some of the factors that could affect it.

 - The quality of your content (if your content doesn’t the searchers expectations, they immediately return back to the SERPs)